fbpx

 What is ad tracking

-Most ad & link trackers can provide answers to key questions about ad performance.
+Most advertising link-tracking tools can provide answers to key questions about ad performance.

 • How many views did the ad receive?